Count unique values and distinct values

 Unique values in rows or columns

-If you want to create a list that contains unique values, set the 2nd argument to FALSE and use TRUE as the 3rd argument of the UNIQUE function.
+If you want to create a list that contains unique records, set the 2nd argument to FALSE and use TRUE as the 3rd argument of the UNIQUE function.
 Finally, the COUNT function counts the matching values in the given column.

 Enter the formula in cell F3: